bbatsov/blog/_posts/2011-04-29-career-development.markdown

 the nasty habit of going down under from time to time so you have to think long and hard before joining one if you're living under rent or have to pay down-payments on two mortgages.
-Of course if you're good enough at your job - you'll a new one soon enough and that shouldn't really be bothering you.
+Of course if you're good enough at your job - you'll find a new one soon enough and that shouldn't really be bothering you.

 Pros of moving: